 For here was not only an early presentation of the ethical teachings known as the “two paths” (or the “two ways”), familiar already from the Epistle of Barnabas and later texts (see below), but also the earliest surviving descriptive account of the Christian rituals of baptism and eucharist, along with instructions involving itinerant Christian apostles and prophets in an age before the church hierarchy of bishop, presbyters, and deacons was firmly in place.

-Some scholars immediately recognized the antiquity of the account, dating it to the beginning of the second century or the end of the first, before even some of the books of the New Testament were written.
-Almost everyone realized that here at last was a book that had achieved near-canonical status in some early Christian circles, known by title from discussions of the church Fathers but for the most part lost to history sometime after the fourth century.
+Some scholars immediately recognized the antiquity of the account.
+Dating it to the beginning of the second century or the end of the first, before even some of the books of the New Testament were written.
+Almost everyone realized that here, at last, was a book that achieved near-canonical status in some early Christian circles, known by title from discussions of the Church Fathers but for the most part lost to history sometime after the fourth century.

 The Didache is given two titles in the only complete manuscript: “The Teaching (Greek: DIDACHE) of the Twelve Apostles,” and, immediately following, “The Teaching of the Lord Through the Twelve Apostles to the Gentiles.”

 When was the Didache written?
 Neither title claims that the book was actually written by the apostles, simply that it conveys their teachings.
 It is, therefore, anonymous rather than pseudonymous.
 The book as a whole is usually considered a “church manual” or a “church order,” the first of its kind to survive.
 Who was the Didache author?